 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

 What: Shares of Chinese insurer CNinsure

-Want to keep up to date on CNinsure?
+Interested in more info on CNinsure?
 Add it to your watchlist.

 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.